greyaz/TableView/README.md

 # Table View
-A [Kanboard](https://github.com/kanboard/kanboard) plugin that provides a table view of your tasks in your project.
+A [Kanboard](https://github.com/kanboard/kanboard) plugin that provides a table view of the tasks in your project.

 ![alt screenshot](Screenshot/1.png)